MattyGWS/HorizonXI-Linux-Installation/README.md

+This guide is no longer being updated on Github.
+I've moved to Gitlab!
+However I am keeping it up for a moment just for people to be aware.
+You can find the continuously updated guide here; https://gitlab.com/MattyGWS/HorizonXI-Linux-Installation

 # HorizonXI-Linux-Installation
 A step by step guide to installing HorizonXI, the private FFXI server, on linux/steamdeck using Steam. **Not Windows on steamdeck.**